How to Switch an Employee from Salaried to Hourly

 As the old saying goes, change is hard.
 That’s especially true when it comes to payroll, and changing between the country’s two most popular pay types: salary and hourly.
+Understanding the complexities of transitioning an employee from salaried to hourly status is crucial for accurate payroll classification and ensuring FLSA compliance for HR professionals.
 Let’s walk through the process of reclassifying your employees.

 Know Your Pay Types